 If you need some technical support with a test call before your clinic, our volunteer Tech Buddies are here to help.
-Please email them at firstname.lastname@example.org.
+Please email them at uclh.

-We are offering options for patients to have clinic appointments over video.
+We offer options for patients to have clinic appointments over video.
 There are several secure ways to access your video appointment, which will be indicated on your appointment letter.

 Video appointments can save you time, money, and the stress of travelling to a hospital site.
 They still allow you to have a face-to-face visit, albeit virtually.
-We will be able to see you during the call and you will be able to see who you are talking to as well.
+We will be able to see you during the call, and you will be able to see who you are talking to as well.

-You would only have an appointment if your clinic team have contacted you to set this up.
-If you are unable to attend video clinic appointments, please contact the clinic team to change your appointment.
+You will only have a video appointment if your clinic team have contacted you to set this up.
+If you are unable to attend any appointments, please contact the clinic team using the details in your appointment letter.

 Things to think about before your video clinic appointment

 - Read the specific guidance on setting up and testing your equipment, whether the appointment will take place on Microsoft Teams, Zoom, or Attend Anywhere.

-- Make sure you are sitting in a private, well-lit area where you will not be disturbed
+- Make sure you are sitting in a private, well-lit area where nobody will disturb you.

 Safe and proper use of mobile phones and other communication devices during your video consultation

-The use of mobile phones and other devices can be very helpful for patients and their relatives during video consultation: they can be used for audio recording difficult or complex information or to reach out to family and friends.
-UCLH allows patients to use their devices if they follow the appropriate safeguards stated below.
+The use of mobile phones and other devices can be helpful for patients and their relatives during video consultation.
+You can use a mobile device for voice recording of difficult or complex information, or to reach out to family and friends.
+UCLH allows patients to use mobile devices to record the appointment if they follow the appropriate safeguards stated below.

-- Please inform your healthcare professional if you would like to take a recording of your consultation so they can make a note of this in your healthcare record.
+- Please inform your healthcare professional if you would like to record your consultation, so they can make a note of this in your healthcare record.

 - The recording should be for personal use only.
-It is illegal to share on social media or other publicly accessible formats (the misuse of a recording may result in criminal or civil proceedings)
+It is illegal to share any recording on social media or other publicly accessible formats.
+The misuse of a recording may result in criminal or civil proceedings

-- is of a private and confidential nature.
+- Any recording is private and confidential.
 It is your responsibility to keep it safe and secure.

-You are permitted to share your consultation recording with another healthcare professional provided you are open with everyone in the recording about your intent to do so.
+You may share your consultation recording with another healthcare professional, if you have mentioned to everyone in the recording that you intend to do so.